-Keep it loose: Don’t clench your fists too tightly while running.
+Keep it loose: Keeping up with the theme of reducing muscle tension while you run, don’t clench your fists too tightly while running.
 Keep it like a cupped hand, as if you were holding an egg in each palm, that you don’t intend to crush.
 It will help keep your body relaxed, and improve performance.

-No time, no problem: If 20 minutes is all you have, still run.
+No time, no problem: Everyone is busy, but don’t let that come in the way of your running.
+If 20 minutes is all you have, still run.
 20 minutes of running is better than not running at all.

-Run against the flow: Running against the flow of traffic keeps you in command.
-This is specially important in India, where there are plenty of hazards while running.
+Run against the flow: This one is key for those runners who run on streets or places where there is a significant traffic flow.
+Running against the flow of traffic keeps you in command.
+You can see on-coming traffic, and move accordingly.
+This is specially important in countries like India, where there are plenty of hazards while running on the roads.
 See running tips & hazards in India.

 Hydrate.
 Hydrate.
 Hydrate: Water is the lifeline of any process in your body.
-So, when it starts running low, it diverts water to only the important processes, and physical work (in this case, running) is not as important as digestion, blood flow, etc. So, less than optimum hydration will affect your performance, besides increasing the risk of muscle cramps.
+It is also the medium that your body uses to deliver nutrition to your muscles, or to produce energy in the cells that powers your ability to run.
+So, when your body starts running low on water levels, it diverts water to the most important processes in the body- that focus on survival.
+And physical work (in this case, running) is not as important to survival as digestion, blood flow, etc. So, less than optimum hydration will affect your performance, besides increasing the risk of muscle cramps.
+In extreme cases of low hydration, vision may be impaired.
 So, at all times be completely hydrated.

 Only the right liquids: Hydrates with water.
 Alcohol is not your friend, when you’re trying to improve running performance.
+Alcohol dehydrates your body i.e. it lowers your body’s natural hydration levels, so if you care about running performance, you should keep the alcohol intake in check- definitely on the day of the run, but even on the day before.
 Beyond affecting fitness levels, alcohol has its share of side effects.

 And last but not the least, relax when your body feels tired and sluggishAuthor Information